 This is because an effective nonviolent campaign, which also requires the defense of gains that have been won previously, ultimately requires the reconstruction of the personal, social, economic, ecological and political life of each individual.
 In essence, this requires two things – both of which are essential for the creation of a nonviolent society – and the strategic plan should identify how they are to be achieved:

-(i) for the individual, it requires increasing ‘power from within’ through the development of personal identity, self-reliance and fearlessness (all of which might require some, or even considerable, emotional healing): to understand how adults might treat children to achieve this outcome and eliminate the need for future healing, see the articles ‘My Promise to Children’, ‘Do We Want School or Education?’ and ‘Nisteling: The Art of Deep Listening’.
+(i) for the individual, it requires increasing ‘power from within’ through the development of personal identity, self-reliance and fearlessness (all of which might require some, or even considerable, emotional healing): see ‘Putting Feelings First’.
+To understand how adults might treat children to achieve this outcome and eliminate the need for future healing, see the articles ‘My Promise to Children’, ‘Do We Want School or Education?’ and ‘Nisteling: The Art of Deep Listening’.

 (ii) for the community, it requires the creation of new social processes and structures which foster political participation, cultural diversity, economic self-reliance and ecological resilience.